apache/singa-doc/docs-site/docs/graph.md

 ## Include operations in graph

-For new operations, if they need to included in the computational graph, they should be submitted to the device.
+For new operations to be included in the computational graph, they should be submitted to the device.
 Device class in CPP will add these operations in the computational graph and scheduler will schedule them automatically.

 #### Requirements